Key Soft Skills Statistics (Editor’s Pick)

 4. Data-driven learning approach

-Data-driven learning approach is becoming a key trend in soft skill training.
+A data-driven learning approach is becoming a key trend in soft skill training.
 This method of soft skill acquisition training uses data to identify skill gaps and training needs within an organization.

 The proper analysis of important performance metrics can help organizations tailor their training programs to address the specific needs of different employees and aid improvements.